JWT890/amazonwordpresslightsail/README.md

 And click on example.com or what you named it.
 Next go to DNS records and click on add DNS Record and should get something like this:
 ![image](https://github.com/user-attachments/assets/7dc989cc-f6e6-4790-a467-9ce65c8e529e)
+For record type chose A record, for record name chose one of the server addresses for record name, and for resolves to put what your static IP address was assigned to earlier.
+Press save and let it sit for a few minutes.

+For the final step go back to instances on the Lightsail home page and click on the three dots in the corner of the instance and choose the delete option.
+Click yes, and you are done.
+After this you should be able to know how to use Lightsail to deploy a Wordpress website